JuliaGraphics/Luxor.jl/docs/src/howto/simplegraphics.md

 The [`boxmap`](@ref) function divides a rectangular area into a sorted arrangement of smaller boxes or tiles based on the values of elements in an array.

 This example uses the Fibonacci sequence to determine the area of the boxes.
 Notice that the values are sorted in reverse, and are scaled to fit in the available area.

+You specify the top left corner of the graphic, the width, and the height.

 ```@example
 using Luxor, Colors, Random # hide